decant09/learn-the-lingo-quiz/README.md

 - The answer containers, once selected, would shrink a little and cause the whole page contents to shift.
 This was due to there not being a solid border applied to the correct and incorrect class styling.
 I applied a border of 0.25rem solid to resolve this.
+- On touch screen when an answer option was selected it changed colour correctly to green or red depending on whether or not the answer was right or wrong.
+However, when the next question and answers were displayed, the answer container that was selected on the previous question maintained a hover effect, that is, its background was light grey instead of purple like the other three answer containers.
+I used a media query to resolve this issue.

 ## Deployment & Local Development
 ### Deployment